The Anal Health & Comfort Guide

 • Where the prostate is and why angle matters

-2. Why Anal Sex Hurts (And What To Do About It)
+2. Why Anal Sex Hurts (And What You Can Change)

 3. The 5-Step Pain-Reduction Method

-You can use this method with toys or a partner.
+A repeatable method you can use with toys or a partner, including:

-• How to use breathing to relax your pelvic floor
+• Using breathing to help the pelvic floor relax

-• How to use toys for gradual training (safely, with flared bases and the right lube)
+• How to use toys for gradual training, safely

-• How to choose between silicone, hybrid, and water-based lube
+• How to choose between silicone, hybrid, and water-based lubes

 • Why oil-based lubes and latex condoms don’t mix

-• When “stretching/burning” is common vs when pain is a problem
+• When burning or stretching is common vs when pain is a problem

 • How much bleeding is “too much”